Health Checks

 Error messages

-When your deployment failed and has the Error status, you can know if the error is due to a health check failure if the following message appears: Health checks failed to pass on all instances.
-Please check instances messages for more information.
+If your Deployment fails and has the Error status, the following message indicates that the error is due to a health check failure: Health checks failed to pass on all Instances.
+Please check Instances messages for more information.

-In the case your deployment has the Unhealthy, Degraded, or Error status, you can click on the Instances tab to get more information and visualize if this status is related to a health check failure by looking at the status and message of the instances.
-For example, if an HTTP health check fails to pass on port 8080 you will see the following message on your deployment instances: HTTP health check on port 8080 failed.
+If your Deployment has an Unhealthy, Degraded, or Error status, you can click on the Instances tab to get more information and check if this status is related to a health check failure by looking at the status and message of the Instances.
+For example, if an HTTP health check fails to pass on port 8080 you will see the following message on your Deployment Instances: HTTP health check on port 8080 failed.

-Read our Troubleshooting Deployments doc to learn how to troubleshoot unhealthy instances.
+Read the troubleshooting Deployments page to learn how to troubleshoot unhealthy Instances.